 Interestingly, our study found heart rate cycles exist in people without epilepsy, and this led our team to hypothesize that there are probably other mysterious slow rhythms affecting human biology.
 Ultimately, researching the cause of these other long-term cycles might help us to understand the cause of seizure cycles.

-Knowing when a seizure will occur remains unpredictable, but we can create a warning of when someone is at risk of having a seizure through the Seer app.
+Knowing when a seizure will occur remains unpredictable, but we can create a warning of when someone is more likely to have a seizure through the Seer app.

-This new study shows that long-term seizure risk cycles can be tracked using a smartwatch and is an important step forward in developing a seizure risk app for people with epilepsy.
+This new study shows that long-term seizure cycles can be tracked using a smartwatch and is an important step forward in developing a seizure cycle tracking app for people with epilepsy.
 However, there’s more to uncover.

 Our researchers believe that for people with epilepsy these many biological rhythms can combine to create conditions that are conducive to seizures.
 While seizure onset may retain an element of unpredictability, if we can track enough key biological rhythms we hope to be able to warn people of high-risk conditions.

 The relationship between biological rhythms and seizure cycles are not yet fully understood.
 Additional research will continue at Seer to understand seizures and further improve the lives of people living with epilepsy.